aws-samples/aws-hybrid-storage-workshop/scenario-1/module-3/README.md

 ## Introduction

-In this module, you will generate an EBS volume from the snapshot of your gateway volume in the Frankfurt region.
-The volume will be attached to a new EC2 instance which you will connect to, to verify all expected data is there.
-At this point you will have successfully migrated from a windows instance in Ireland eu-west-1 (simulating on-premises OS) to the AWS Fankfurt eu-central-1 (which is just being itself ;))
+In this module, you will launch an EC2 instance with a secondary EBS volume created from the snapshot of your gateway volume from the previous module.
+You will RDP connect to the new instance and verify all expected data is now in the Frankfurt region.
+At which point you will have successfully migrated from a windows instance in Ireland eu-west-1 (simulating on-premises OS) to a windows instance Fankfurt (eu-central-1, which is just being itself ;) ).

 ## Architecture overview

 ![scenario-1-cutover-1](../../images/scenario-1-cutover-1.png)

-### 1. Deploy Windows Instance using CloudFormation Template
+### 1. Deploy Windows Instance with EBS volume using CloudFormation Template

 <details>
 <summary><strong>CloudFormation Launch Instructions (expand for details)</strong></summary><p>